Rustam200391/portfolio/README.md

 # Getting Started with Create React App!

-Welcome to my portfolio website
+<iWelcome to my portfolio website

 This project about me, about my knowledge and achievements in the field of development.
 You can also find out my contact information and see the applied knowledge on specific projects.